LuksOracle/chainlink-lukso/twitter-EA/README.md

 (adapted from https://github.com/thodges-gh/CL-EA-Python-Template)

-This template receives a twitter_id, and returns the resulting address inside said twitter_id.
+This template receives a twitter_id, and returns a boolean checking whether tweet address == input address.
+Its future implementation will return the resulting address inside said twitter_id, and leave the check to the smart contract

 ## Configuration: